Dark Streets (2008 film): Critical reception

 Dark Streets garnered negative reviews from critics.
-It holds a 19% approval rating on review aggregate Rotten Tomatoes based on 36 reviews, with an average rating of 4/10.
-The website's critical consensus reads: "Dark Streets is a film noir musical that's too gimmicky for its own good."
-On Metacritic, the film has a score of 38 out of 100, based on 13 critics, indicating "generally unfavorable reviews".

 Entertainment Weekly writer Clark Collis gave the film a C+ grade, praising the "vibrantly choreographed, extravagantly costumed song-and-dance numbers" but was critical of the "flimsy plot" being a predictable whodunit.

 Roger Ebert gave praise to both Phillips and Miko's performances during the jazz numbers but felt the movie overall was very self-conscious in its aping of "classic film noir" tropes and that it should've been a straightforward musical based on its story elements and production quality, saying it is "the kind of film you can appreciate as an object, but not as a story.
 It's a lovingly souped-up incarnation of the film-noir look, contains well-staged and performed musical numbers, and has a lot of cigarettes, tough tootsies, bad guys and shadows.
 What it doesn't have is a story that pulls us along, or a hero who seems as compelling as some of the supporting characters."
 Frank Scheck of The Hollywood Reporter gave Samuels credit for adding an "impressive stylistic sheen" to an "obviously limited budget" production but criticized King's "convoluted and often laughably over-the-top screenplay", concluding that: "Streets is too derivative and lacking in wit to compensate for its narrative deficiencies, wooden performances and overall pretentiousness.
 Even its well-staged musical numbers are diminished by their sheer accumulation."